Cluster and then Embed: A Modular Approach for Visualization: The Cluster+Embed approach

 \subsection{Step 1: Cluster the data}

 For the first step, any clustering method can be used to obtain $\K$ clusters $\cC_1, \cdots, \cC_\K$ which partition $[n] = \{1, \cdots, n\}$.
-In Biology, the Louvain and Leiden algorithms are popular choices and tend to work well in practice \cite{blondel2008,traag2019}.
+In Biology, the Louvain and Leiden algorithms are popular choices that work well in practice and can efficiently handle large single-cell RNA sequencing datasets \cite{blondel2008, traag2019}.
 DBSCAN and spectral clustering do not make strong assumptions on the clusters and are also effective on a wide variety of datasets \cite{ester1996, vonluxburg2007, ng2001}.
 Some methods such as DBSCAN label some points as ``noise" not belonging to any cluster.
 These points could be discarded at this step and excluded from the visualization.

 t-SNE (described in \appref{t-SNE} for the reader's convenience) is known to produce an embedding in which the data is clustered. \citet{cai2022theoretical} provide some theoretical explanation, establishing that during the early exaggeration stage, t-SNE is approximately performing spectral clustering to both create an embedding and cluster the data.
 More specifically, during the early exaggeration stage, t-SNE converges to the projection of the initial state onto the null space of the Laplacian of the adjacency matrix with entries $p_{ij}$ \eqref{eq:p_matrix}.
 If the data is strongly clustered, this representation separates the data into tight clusters.
 Points in the same cluster will be close to one another, but in this representation the distance between points in the same cluster is not necessarily meaningful, and with random initialization, the relative positions of different clusters is meaningless.
-Moreover, if the data is only weakly clustered, early stopping of this stage becomes critical to avoid the forming of false clusters.
+Moreover, if the data is only weakly clustered, early stopping of this stage becomes critical to avoid the formation of false clusters.
+In contrast, compared to t-SNE, the C+E approach is more explicit and also allows for more direct control of how the clustering is performed.

-In contrast, compared to t-SNE, the C+E approach is more explicit and also allows for more direct control of how the clustering is done.
-For example, \citet{shepard1972} uses some form of hierarchical clustering.
+In \appref{sensitivity} we show how the clustering quality (e.g., over- or under-clustering) affects the final embedding.